 - What is your innovative solution to provide better access to affordable housing and improve public health for more people?

 - How are you strengthening existing networks in your community, as displacement increases?

 Innovation in Transit and Access to Mobility Choices

 We are seeking design strategies and solutions for existing challenges to reliable transit, strengthening public-private partnerships in expanding transportation choices and leveraging technology to provide greater access to transportation options by eliminating barriers.
-We seek methods for leveraging private-sector innovation to increase access to transportation services for all communities.
+Greater Boston’s local mobility networks and regional systems have tremendous potential to improve accessibility and safety for users.
+Methods for leveraging private-sector innovation to increase transportation access for all communities present a powerful opportunity.

 - What actions can improve your community’s mobility choices and transportation access, particularly in communities of color and low-income communities?